-The challenges and needs experienced by women entrepreneurs change as their businesses evolve, something we build into our approach to supporting them.
-Although at times it is useful to segment by sector of activity or by size (micro, small, or medium), our integrative approach overlays this with a tried and tested model that segments according to the evolution of women’s enterprise and entrepreneurship, allowing us to pinpoint needs more effectively.
-Family businesses are a further segment, which, although they can also evolve in a similar fashion, have the additional family dynamic that is important to take into consideration.
+The challenges and needs experienced by women entrepreneurs change as their businesses evolve, so WEI has built into its life-cycle approach to supporting these entrepreneurs.
+Although at times it is useful to segment by sector of activity or by size (micro, small, or medium), this integrative approach incorporates a tried and tested model that includes segments that reflect the evolution of women’s enterprise and entrepreneurship.
+Family businesses constitute another segment that takes the family-owned business dynamics into consideration.

 Strategic areas of focus and areas of activity

-- Developing enterprising competencies: In secondary and higher-level education, developing enterprise skills in young adults means that they may choose to set up a new venture or be enterprising in a new context.
-Programmes are designed to nurture enterprise competencies in young people, resulting in an improved knowledge and understanding of how they can create their own futures.
-Significant outcomes include improved confidence and self-esteem, economic independence, and a transformation from being disengaged or excluded to becoming empowered to make a difference within their local environments – and further.
+- Developing enterprising competencies: In secondary and higher-level education, developing enterprise skills in young adults offers them the tools and options to set up a new venture or to engage in entrepreneurship in a new context.
+Programmes are designed to nurture enterprise competencies in young people, resulting in an improved knowledge and understanding of their options for creating enterprises.
+Significant outcomes include improved confidence and self-esteem, economic independence, and a transformation from being disengaged or excluded to becoming empowered to make a difference within their local environments – and beyond.

-- Enterprise as a path to economic empowerment: Other groups can also benefit from this approach.
-For example, entrepreneurship may be an avenue for autistic women who find it difficult to adjust to the corporate world; young graduates may find that they need to develop enterprising competences to complement their degree, either to find the right career or to set themselves up on their own; individuals in transition due to redundancies, women re-entering the world of work after a break as a carer, and women migrants and refugees may benefit from developing these skills as a path to become economically empowered.
+- Enterprise as a path to economic empowerment: Different constituencies, social and economic groups can also benefit from enterprise development training and support.
+For example, entrepreneurship may be an avenue for autistic women who find it difficult to adjust to the corporate world; young graduates may find that they need to develop enterprising competences to complement their degree, either to find the right career or to set themselves up on their own; individuals in transition due to redundancies, women re-entering the world of work after a break as family carers, and women migrants and refugees may benefit from developing these skills as a path to become economically empowered.

-- Helping institutions embrace entrepreneurialism: Working with university leaders to help them introduce and sustain an enterprising approach in the university is an important way to ensure that they remain relevant to society’s evolving needs.
+- Helping institutions embrace entrepreneurialism: Working with university and other institutional leaders to help them introduce and sustain enterprising approaches is an important way to ensure that they remain relevant to society’s evolving needs.